Switzerland’s Blüemlisalpgletscher Glacier

-This is the Blüemlisalpgletscher in the Berner Oberland region of central Switzerland.
+This is the Blüemlisalpgletscher Glacier in the Berner Oberland region of central Switzerland.
 You can reach this point by hiking eastward from the town of Kandersteg to the Hohtürli Pass (2,778 meters).
-We do this hike on day 5 of our Eiger Trail.
+We do this hike on day 5 of our Eiger Trail trip.
 It’s a climb of more than 5,000 feet!
 You can also hike westward from the tiny village of Griesalp.
 We do the Griesalp hike on day 6 of our Berner Oberland Trek.
-Either way you’re going to climb.
+Either way, you’re definitely going to climb in order to experience the glacier.
 The Griesalp trail ascends nearly 4,500 feet.

 Ryder-Walker trip leader Ken Fuhrer shot this photo during one of our guided trips through the Berner Oberland last summer.